 For the avoidance of doubt, the Deadband will apply to the relevant Risk Sub-Category.

+A justification percentage will be determined through an independent justification assessment for each project (or programme of work) within the Risk Sub-Category that has seen an Under-delivery of Over-Deliver

+The JUS (%) for a given Risk Sub-Category will be calculated by weighting each project's justification percentage by its outturn NRO.

-NXPOAD (£m): the licensee’s NARM related incurred costs (NXPOR) adjusted for CIXOD is calculated in accordance with Formula 5 for each relevant Risk Sub-Category:
+A separate justification percentage for each Clearly Identifiable Over-Delivery and Under-Delivery element will also be determined through an independent assessment.NXPOAD (£m): the licensee’s NARM related incurred costs (NXPOR) adjusted for CIXOD is calculated in accordance with Formula 5 for each relevant Risk Sub-Category:

 Formula 5